 - I Right-click Eccentricity and choose Global. - In the Settings window for Global, click Replace Expression in the upper-right corner of the y-Axis Data section.
-From the menu, choose Component I (compl)> Hydrodynamic Bearing>Hydrodynamic Journal Bearing l>hdb.hjbl.ec\rel Relative eccentricity. - 3 Click to expand the Coloring and Style section.
-In the Width text field, type 2. - 4 In the Eccentricity toolbar, click I Plot. - 5 Right-click Global I and choose Show Legends.
+From the menu, choose Component I (compl)> Hydrodynamic Bearing>Hydrodynamic Journal Bearing I>Eccentricity and attitude angle> hdb.hjbl.ec\rel Relative eccentricity. - 3 Click to expand the Coloring and Style section.
+In the Width text field, type 2. - 4 In the Eccentricity toolbar, click I Plot. - 5 Click the Show Legends button in the Graphics toolbar.